AI Exam

 Endocrine and Metabolic Dysregulation

-- PCOS is associated with abnormalities in androgen and estrogen metabolism, leading to elevated testosterone, androstenedione, and dehydroepiandrosterone sulfate (DHEA-S) in many cases.
-However, androgen levels vary, and some individuals with PCOS may have normal concentrations.
+- PCOS is associated with abnormalities in androgen and oestrogen metabolism, leading to elevated testosterone, androstenedione, and dehydroepiandrosterone sulfate (DHEA-S) in many cases.

 Hypothalamic-Pituitary-Ovarian Axis Dysregulation